YB11102004/Hotel_management_system/README.md

 View Bookings and Orders: Manage current and past bookings and orders from the user dashboard.

 ## 💬 Support
-For any issues, questions, or feature requests, please open an issue on the GitHub repository or contact support at support@hotelmanagementsystem.com.
+For any issues, questions, or feature requests, please open an issue on the GitHub repository.

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.